20 Best Places to Go in Europe for Spring Break

 Dublin lures history buffs and booze enthusiasts alike.
 A compact and walkable city, it’s also super easy to navigate.
 Soak up centuries-old heritage at St. Patrick’s Cathedral, Dublin Castle, and Kilmainham Gaol.
 Of course, you can’t talk about Ireland’s capital without mentioning Irish whiskey and stout.
 Jameson Distillery Bow St. and the Guinness Storehouse are legends in that department.
 Have some flexibility regarding your vacation dates?
 Consider timing your trip to the St. Patrick’s Festival, a month-long celebration that culminates with the parade on March 17.
 Ireland for St. Paddy’s might be a no-brainer, but these are 15 spring break destinations you never would have imagined.

 Barcelona is an awesome spring break spot for folks who love the constant energy of a major city.
 Late dinners at award-winning restaurants, infamous clubs, eye-catching architecture, internationally acclaimed museums, and a cosmopolitan vibe make the capital of Catalonia second to none.
 While evenings notoriously stretch into the wee hours, the cultural attractions will surely inspire you to hop out of bed in the morning.
 From the many Modernisme landmarks designed by Antoni Gaudí and his contemporaries to Sagrada Família, the largest unfinished Roman Catholic church in the world, fantastical structures stand at every turn.
 Equally fascinating is the art scene.
 Barcelona boasts both the Museu Picasso and Fundació Joan Miró as well as a slew of attention-grabbing galleries.
-These 12 spring break destinations practically cost less than staying at home.

 Paris tempts travelers year-round, but it’s exceptionally lovely in the spring.
 Pale pink blossoms envelop the manicured parks, leafy trees edge the Champs-Élysées, and sidewalk cafés buzz with a renewed sense of excitement.
 Take advantage of the pleasant weather with a picnic lunch in front of the Eiffel Tower, stroll along the banks of the Seine, lose yourself in the beauty of Jardin du Luxembourg, or book a patisserie-themed walking tour.
 Carve out a few hours to absorb the atmosphere of the très chic Left Bank district.
 Of course, the Louvre and the Benedictine Abbey of Saint-Germain-des-Prés are requisite stops.
-Find out the 15 most over-hyped destinations in Paris.

 Seeking a holiday filled with enchanting architecture, history, and relaxation?
 It doesn’t get better than Budapest.
 The Pearl of Danube possesses 118 thermal springs—more than any other capital in the world—and a veritable smorgasbord of venues to reap the bubbly rewards.
 Choose from traditional Turkish baths, Neo-Baroque pools, Art Nouveau spas, and modern facilities.
 In addition to having healing properties, locals claim the mineral-rich waters are the ultimate hangover cure.
 (That’s a very good thing because Hungary produces excellent beer and wine.)
 Budapest has long played an instrumental role in the country’s musical heritage.
 Musicophiles can learn about the life of composer and piano virtuoso Franz Liszt at the Liszt Ferenc Memorial Museum.
 Before you go, find out how to pronounce Budapest correctly.